I've changed my logo — does my trade mark still protect it?

 If you file a new application for your updated logo, you might wonder whether it's worth keeping the old registration as well.

-In some cases, it can be.
-For example:
+In some cases, it can be:

-- If a licensee is still using the original mark under a licence agreement.
+- If a licensee is still using the original mark under a licence agreement

-- If you want to maintain the earlier priority date (useful if someone files a similar mark later).
+- If you want to maintain the earlier priority date (useful if someone files a similar mark later)

-- If the old design is still being used in some form, even if it's not your primary branding.
+- If the old design is still being used in some form, even if it's not your primary branding

 However, if you've completely moved on from the original and no one is using it, the old registration will eventually become vulnerable to non-use removal.
 In that case, the cost of renewal may not be justified.